mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 .. prompt:: bash $

-   singularity exec --nv pytorch python YOUR_CODE.py
+   singularity exec --nv pytorch Python YOUR_CODE.py

 .. tip:: ---nv allows the container to use gpus.
 You don't need this if you don't plan to use a gpu.